Bernie Madoff: Incarceration

-After an inmate slapped Madoff because he had changed the channel on the TV, it was reported that Madoff befriended Carmine Persico, boss of the Colombo crime family since 1973, one of New York's five American Mafia families.
+After an inmate slapped Madoff because he had changed the channel on the television set, it was reported that Madoff befriended Carmine Persico, boss of the Colombo crime family since 1973, one of New York's five American Mafia families.
 It was believed Persico had intimidated the inmate who slapped Madoff in the face.
 On July 29, 2019, Madoff asked Donald Trump for a reduced sentence or pardon, to which the White House and Donald Trump made no comment.
 In February 2020, his lawyer filed for compassionate release from prison on the claim that he had chronic kidney failure, a terminal illness leaving him less than 18 months to live, and that the COVID-19 pandemic further threatened his life.
 He was hospitalized for this condition in December 2019.
 The request was denied due to the severity of Madoff's crimes.
+Madoff claimed that he had associates who were "indebted" to him who would ensure his post-release life required zero government assistance, and also pleaded for Judge Chin to receive a video call so Madoff could explain his suitability for compassionate release (Chin bluntly stated that he this idea was "worthless" and Madoff would receive medical care in prison thus didn't need or earn any release consideration).

 Death

-Madoff died of natural causes at the age of 82 in Federal Medical Center, Butner, a federal prison for inmates with special health needs near Butner, North Carolina, on April 14, 2021.
-A death certificate obtained by TMZ listed the cause of death as hypertension, atherosclerotic cardiovascular disease and chronic kidney disease.
-According to the document, he was cremated in Durham, North Carolina.
+Madoff died of hypertension, atherosclerotic cardiovascular disease, and chronic kidney disease at the age of 82 in Federal Medical Center, Butner, a federal prison for inmates with special health needs near Butner, North Carolina, on April 14, 2021.
+He was cremated in Durham, North Carolina.
+His cremation was contrary to traditional Jewish custom and his ashes went unclaimed by his family; as of 2023 his cremains are still in a lawyer's office.